emmastrand/EmmaStrand_Notebook/_posts/2022-02-22-16S-Analysis-Central-Working-Document.md

 - Low number of reads that are unique and aligning, therefore low subsample groups for KBay project
 - Pipeline decision: Mothur or QIIME2?
 - OTU vs. ASV decision - make note in each notebook post above RE what pipeline is using OTU vs ASV
 - Look into what the biases are for the primer that we used for our data (V4 vs. V3/4)

-### Current progress / issues - as monday early afternoon Mar 7 2022

-Holobiont Integration Mothur: running from contigs.sh - update these steps and run again
-Holobiont Integration QIIME2: Finished.
-Waiting decision on reseq.

-KBay QIIME2: I'm losing most of my sequencing at the input step.. could this be the same error as Mothur above?
-See note below KBay Mothur.
-KBay Mothur: running from contigs.sh again - updated steps and run again.
-Low # of contigs from the very beginning... **sequencing issue?**

-PJ Oyster V6: running qiime2 pipeline - fastqc and import step.

 #### Mothur Threshold Decisions